Skip to Main Content

 Treatment of Title IV Aid When a Student Withdraws

 Though your aid is posted to your account at the start of each period, you earn the funds as you complete the period.
-If you withdraw during your payment period or period of enrollment (your school can define these for you and tell you which one applies to you), the amount of Title IV program assistance that you have earned up to that point is determined by a specific formula.
-If you received (or your school or parent received on your behalf) less assistance than the amount that you earned, you may be able to receive those additional funds.
-If you received more assistance than you earned, the excess funds must be returned by the school and/ or you.
+If you withdraw during your payment period or period of enrollment (your school can define these terms for you and tell you which one applies to you), the amount of Title IV aid that you have earned up to that point is determined by a specific formula.
+If you received (or your school or parent received on your behalf ) less assistance than the amount that you earned, you may be able to receive those additional funds in the form of a PWD.
+If you received more assistance than you earned, the excess funds must be returned by the school and/or you.
+The amount of assistance that you have earned is determined on a pro rata basis.
+For example, if you completed 30% of your payment period or period of enrollment, you earn 30% of the assistance you were originally scheduled to receive.
+Once you have completed more than 60% of the payment period or period of enrollment, you earn all the assistance that you were scheduled to receive for that period.

 There are some Title IV funds that you were scheduled to receive that cannot be disbursed to you once you withdraw because of other eligibility requirements.
 For example, if you are a first-time, first-year undergraduate student and you have not completed the first 30 days of your program before you withdraw, you will not receive any Direct Loan funds that you would have received had you remained enrolled past the 30th day.

-1. your institutional charges multiplied by the unearned percentage of your funds, or
+• your institutional charges multiplied by the unearned percentage of your funds, or

-2. the entire amount of excess funds.
 The school must return this amount even if it didn’t keep this amount of your Title IV program funds.
-If your school is not required to return all of the excess funds, you must return the remaining amount.
+If your school is not required to return all of the excess funds, you may be required to return the remaining amount.

 The requirements for Title IV program funds when you withdraw are separate from any refund policy that your school may have.
 Therefore, you may still owe funds to the school to cover unpaid institutional charges.
 Your school may also charge you for any Title IV program funds that the school was required to return.
-If you don’t already know your school’s refund policy , you should ask your school for a copy.
+If you don’t already know your school’s refund policy, you should ask your school for a copy.
 Your school can also provide you with the requirements and procedures for officially withdrawing from school.

 Order of return of Title IV funds